HirotheChamp/BugTracker/README.md

 ## Technologies Used

-* React -- I decided to use React because of its popularity, making it a relatable library to use when developing an application
+* React -- Easy to work with framework and library
 * MongoDB -- use to store data in the form of bugs and users created through the application
 * Express -- enables connection to the frontend with minimal approach
 * HTML, CSS, JSON -- used to create front end form creation script